valhalla/valhalla-docs/api-reference.md

 | `use_ferry` | This value indicates the willingness to take ferries.
 This is range of values between 0 and 1.
 Values near 0 attempt to avoid ferries and values near 1 will favor ferries.
 Note that sometimes ferries are required to complete a route so values of 0 are not guaranteed to avoid ferries entirely.
 The default value is 0.5. |

 ##### Motor_scooter costing options
 Standard costing for travel by motor scooter or moped.
 By default, motor_scooter costing will avoid higher class roads unless the country overrides allows motor scooters on these roads.
 Motor scooter routes follow regular roads when needed, but avoid roads without motor_scooter, moped, or mofa access.
-The costing model recognizes factors unique to motor_scootor travel and offers options for tuning motor_scootor routes.
-Factors unique to travel by motor_scootor influence the resulting route.
+The costing model recognizes factors unique to motor_scooter travel and offers options for tuning motor_scooter routes.
+Factors unique to travel by motor_scooter influence the resulting route.

-All of the options described above for autos also apply to motor_scootor costing methods.
-These additional options are available for motor_scootor costing methods.
+All of the options described above for autos also apply to motor_scooter costing methods.
+These additional options are available for motor_scooter costing methods.

 | Motor_scooter options | Description |
 | :-------------------------- | :----------- |